easytarget/microPyEZfonts/BDF2DICT.md

 ## a `.bdf` font file to python font file conversion utility

 ## Setup
-This is a **CPython 3.7+** tool intended to be run from the commandline on a desk/laptop system, it can use a *lot* of memory when fed a huge font file and charset.
+This is a **CPython 3.7+** tool intended to be run from the commandline on a desk/laptop system, it can use a *quite a bit* of memory when fed a huge font file and charset, but is also fast and robust.

 Otherwise there are no further requirements, the tooling is self-contained, simply copy `bdf2dict.py` where needed or run from in the repo.